-With a shocking amount of Republican support, a new law has finally been passed to address gun violence in America.
+Just hours after the most recent school shooting – and with a shocking amount of Republican support – a new law has finally been passed to address gun violence in America.

-The bill, which is entitled the ‘Act Legitimizing Morally Offensive Shootings Today,’ or A.L.M.O.S.T., will place restrictions on those selling guns after 37 mass shootings have taken place in the calendar year.
+The bill, which is entitled the ‘Act Legitimizing Morally Offensive Shootings Today,’ or A.L.M.O.S.T., will place restrictions on those selling guns, but only after 37 mass shootings have taken place in the calendar year.

 Despite receiving close to $10,000 in donations from the NRA last year, Senator Ted Cruz made a notable speech.